 This group of top program administrators began meeting in May 2015 and had met eight times as a full group by December 2015 and many more times as working subgroups.
-This group will continue to meet regularly throughout WIOA implementation.
-All meetings are supported by highly structured agendas designed to bring about clarity at the state level regarding integration and alignment under WIOA.
+This group will continue to meet regularly.
+All meetings are supported by highly structured agendas designed to bring about clarity at the state-level regarding integration and alignment under WIOA.
 The major accomplishments of this group include:

-- Participating in a coordinated process for review of the WIOA Notice of Proposed Rulemaking, a key purpose of which was to identify issues, requirements and opportunities of common interest and concern; - Reaching an agreement on the specific career services and workforce programs and activities each required partner will make available at comprehensive one-stop centers throughout Illinois, and this includes the full configuration of workforce service delivery through Comprehensive One-Stop Centers in Illinois will look like in its entirety (see Attachment I); - Working collaboratively to coordinate the different methods that will be used to deliver these services, including delivery through technology that meets the "direct linkage" requirements of WIOA; - Providing state-level input regarding policies guiding the local implementation of governance provisions such as the initial designation of Local Workforce Innovation Areas (see Attachment J); - Jointly developing a strategy for defining the number and location of Comprehensive OneStop Centers in Illinois; Concurring on a general framework for cost sharing under WIOA, including a framework for sharing one-stop center infrastructure costs; - Establishing a working subgroup of the four core program partners to develop and implement work plans for the Unified Plan and Performance Accountability requirements, the two areas in which core program partners have unique obligations and implementation challenges.
-These work groups continue to meet to work through operational details in these and other areas; - Establishing an interagency task force to focus on operational details and mechanics associated with local and state infrastructure cost funding mechanisms under WIOA; - Identifying initial elements to be included in the Governor's Guidelines (Attachment H) providing direction and support regarding negotiations of program partners at the state and local levels., This process has included vetting these elements multiple times to obtain the perspectives of all key stakeholders; - Developing suggested content for the required guidelines from the Governor and reviewing draft and final versions of these guidelines, including obtaining and incorporating suggested content from local program partners and stakeholders before final guidelines were issued by the Governor; and - Providing input to the Illinois Workforce Innovation Board (IWIB) regarding the criteria and process to be used for certification of Comprehensive One-Stop Centers.
+- Participating in a coordinated process for review of the WIOA Notice of Proposed Rulemaking, a key purpose of which was to identify issues, requirements and opportunities of common interest and concern; - Reaching an agreement on the specific career services and workforce programs and activities each required partner will make available at One-Stop Comprehensive Centers throughout Illinois, and this includes the full configuration of workforce service delivery through Comprehensive One-Stop Centers in Illinois.(see Attachment K); - Working collaboratively to coordinate the different methods that will be used to deliver these services, including delivery through technology that meets the "direct linkage" requirements of WIOA; - Providing state-level input regarding policies guiding the local implementation of governance provisions such as the initial designation of "Local Workforce Innovation Areas" (see Attachment L); - Jointly developing a strategy for defining the number and location of Comprehensive One-Stop Centers in Illinois; concurring on a general framework for cost sharing under WIOA, including a framework for sharing one-stop center infrastructure costs; - Establishing a working subgroup of the four core program partners to develop and implement work plans for the Unified State Plan and Performance Accountability requirements, the two areas in which core program partners have unique obligations and implementation challenges.
+These subgroups continue to meet to work through operational details in these and other areas; - Establishing an interagency task force to focus on operational details and mechanics associated with local and state infrastructure cost funding mechanisms under WIOA; - Identifying initial elements to be included in the Governor's Guidelines (Attachment J) providing direction and support regarding negotiations of program partners at the state and local levels.
+This process has included vetting these elements multiple times to obtain the perspectives of all key stakeholders; - Developing suggested content for the required guidelines from the Governor and reviewing draft and final versions of these guidelines, including obtaining and incorporating suggested content from local program partners and stakeholders before final guidelines were issued by the Governor; and - Providing input to the Illinois Workforce Innovation Board (IWIB) regarding the criteria and process to be used for certification of Comprehensive One-Stop Centers.